Prathviraj-mv/Active-Fin-stabilized-GPS-guided-SAM/README.md

 The present invention discloses a bio-inspired rocket control system that uses actively controlled fins shaped and operated based on the dynamics of whale flippers.
 The rocket features control surfaces equipped with leading-edge tubercles, mimicking the natural design of whale flippers to enhance lift, delay aerodynamic stall, and improve maneuverability.

 Unlike conventional rockets that rely solely on thrust vectoring or rigid fins, the proposed system enables fine adjustments of pitch, yaw, and roll through independently actuated fins, achieving smoother and more efficient control during atmospheric flight.
 This design reduces energy consumption, enhances flight stability, and allows for precise trajectory corrections.
-The invention demonstrates the practical application of biological principles to aerospace systems, resulting in a rocket that combines agility, stability, and aerodynamic efficiency.
+The invention demonstrates the practical application of biological principles to aerospace systems, resulting in a rocket that combines agility, stability, and aerodynamic efficiency at low to moderate speeds.

 # DETAILED DESCRIPTION OF THE INVENTION